terminatorul/Win-ScriptInvoke/README.md

 ## Installation
 To install the file type handler you should:
 - choose a system-wide installation directory and clone or copy the script there.
-I used `C:\Local\bin\win_script_invoke.cmd`.
-You could add the location to your `PATH`, and you should no longer need the absolute file name.
+I used `C:\Local\bin\Win-ScriptInvoke.cmd`.
 - choose the file extension, for example `.pl` for perl scripts, and a name for the file type, like `PerlFamilyScript`.
 - remember to check that the file extension appears in `PATHEXT` environment variable.
 Append the extension, separated with `;`, if needed, like: `setx PATHEXT "%PATHEXT%;.pl"`.
 - start a `cmd` window as Administrator and run the below commands:
 ```
     Assoc .pl=PerlFamilyScript
-    FType PerlFamilyScript="C:\Local\bin\win_script_invoke.cmd" --default-cmd perl -- "%1" %*
+    FType PerlFamilyScript="C:\Local\bin\Win-ScriptInvoke.cmd" --default-cmd perl -- "%1" %*
 ```
 That's it.
-Windows may prompt you on the first use of the modified file tpye (with new file handler), to confirm file type change.
 Open a non-admin console and run a script:
 ```
 scriptName.pl
 ```